cloudmesh-community/fa18-523-60/paper/paper.md

 The relationship between public APIs and Big Data is very strong.
-The Big Data volume has grown so much in the recent years with the rise of open/public APIs that some of the experts started “using the term ‘API economy’ to refer to transactions taking place with help of APIs” [@www-apieconomy].
+The Big Data volume has grown so much in the recent years with the rise of open/public APIs that some of the experts started "using the term 'API economy' to refer to transactions taking place with help of APIs" [@www-apieconomy].
 This technology has allowed developers, data scientists, and even ordinary layman to access datasets quickly and excel business, and ultimately industries.
-It is also helping students with their education as it can aid “apps and websites interact with data storage systems” used in online education [@www-apieconomy].
+It is also helping students with their education as it can aid "apps and websites interact with data storage systems" used in online education [@www-apieconomy].

 ### MongoDB